Looking for things to do in Alicante, Spain? In this article, I will walk you though my top recommendations in this beautiful spot.

 Another can’t-miss spot in Alicante are the city beaches.
 Not only are they extremely accessible, but the beaches in Alicante are some of the best beaches in Spain.

-Postiguet Beach is the city hotspot, and sits right next to Old Town.
+Playa del Postiguet is the city hotspot, and sits right next to Old Town.
 The golden sand is perfect for sunbathing and the warm water is ideal for a dip.
-You can expect tons of crowds in the summer, but luckily there are no shortage of beaches in this area of Spain.
+You can expect tons of crowds in the summer, but luckily there is no shortage of beaches in this area of Spain.

 Other great beaches just a little outside the city are Playa de San Juan, a stellar place for a beachy getaway with plenty of restaurants and cafes nearby, and Playa de Los Saladares located in a wetland reserve, perfect for those looking for a slice of nature!